 The HPC’s regulation implements M.G.L. c.
 6D §11 and §12 and creates the framework for Provider Organization registration, including applicability, registration and reporting processes, and specifies the type of information that will be collected by the Commission upon registration.
 The HPC’s regulation took effect on July 18, 2014.

-2018 filing materials are due by Tuesday, July 31, 2018 at 5:00 PM.
-For more information on the 2018 filing requirements, please see the 2018 Filing tab on the left hand side of the page.
+2019 filing materials are due by Wednesday, July 31, 2019 at 5:00 PM.
+For more information on the 2019 filing requirements, please see the 2019 Filing tab on the right hand side of the page.

 The memo below contains the proposed updates to data elements and submission instructions for the 2019 filing.
 Provider Organizations and other interested parties submitted public comment on the proposed updates in December 2018.
 The comments received regarding the proposed 2019 updates can be found here.